Doomakia-Dev/DeadDogma/Races/Silhou.md

 ## Feline reflexes (reaction)
 [Silhou]

-Using your slim build and lightweight, your movement makes you a harder target, giving you a +2 circumstance bonus to AC against the attack
+Using your slim build and lightweight, your movement makes you a harder target, giving you a +2 circumstance bonus to AC against the attack.

-## Vantablack shadow
-[Silhou]

-When in perfect darkness, add half your proficiency (rounded down) to your stealth roll, even if you already have proficiency or expertise in the skill.